Apply Now

 Need

-To calculate a student's financial need, we subtract the Expected Family Contribution (EFC) from the estimated Cost of Attendance (COA).
-If the EFC is less than the COA, the student is considered to have need.
+To calculate a student's financial need, we subtract the Student Aid Index (SAI) from the estimated Cost of Attendance (COA).
+If the SAI is less than the COA, the student is considered to have need.

 Promissory Note